hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/script-api.md

     user:
     name :
-    is_retired: default false // if true then cannot be added to token types
+    is_retired: default false // if true then cannot be added to token types is_on : if off then all read and writes will fail and the remote not called
     local_script_state_init:
     global_script_state_init:
     script:
         script_text
-        extra_script_input_params
+        extra_input_params
         output_keys

 ## Data for reading a script